NETI-MOBILE/rn-neti-mobile-image-viewing/README.md

 ## Peer dependencies

-For the package to work, you must install [react-native-orientation-locker](https://github.com/wonday/react-native-orientation-locker) ^1.7.0.

-Optionally, you can use react-native-safe-area-context, if you want to consider screen safe zones (insets), when working with photos and zoom.
-In case you don't need them, EdgeInsets (top/bottom/left/right) will be equal to 0.
+Optionally, you can install react-native-safe-area-context, if you want to consider screen safe zones (insets), when working with photos and zoom.
+In another case EdgeInsets (top/bottom/left/right) will be equal to 0.

 ## Usage
 You can check common usage [example](./example/Sample.tsx)